 TOPPINGS

-- 1 tbsp flaked almonds
+- 1 tablespoon flaked almonds

-- 2 tsp plant milk for glazing
+- 2 teaspoon plant milk for glazing

 FOR THE DOUGH

 - Add warm milk and water to a large mixing bowl.
+Stir.

-- Stir.
-Add the remaining dough ingredients in this order: sugar, yeast, oil, four, cinnamon, lemon zest, salt.
+- Add the remaining dough ingredients in this order: sugar, yeast, oil, four, cinnamon, lemon zest, salt.
 Make sure the salt isn't touching the yeast.

 - Cover with a damp cloth and let rise at room temperature for 1 hour until doubled in size.

-- In the meantime, prepare your easy vegan blueberry filling (see below)
+- In the meantime, prepare your easy vegan blueberry filling (see below).

 - Once you've knocked it back, use a rolling pin to roll out your dough until it measures approx. 0,5 cm in thickness (this is the equivalent of 0,2 inches)